 At its core, though, is what it has to say about art and its role in society and, ultimately, to the human condition.

 Art, it makes clear, is far from ornament – it is fundamental and necessary.
 It is the power to reorder our world, to interrogate it.
 It is a question and an answer.
 It allows us to explore the topography of our lives and society, the edges of what is permissible or possible.
-Art gives the idea of freedom shape, tangibility.
+Art gives the idea of freedom where to buy vicodin in los angeles shape, tangibility.

 It’s why, when oppression looms, art becomes an imperative – an act of bravery and service.
 Art forms a haven where freedom can pool, exist, be tended to, shepherded, and protected.
 It becomes elevated ground from which to fight back.